Chat Completions

 }'

-Example 5: Vision (Image Understanding)
+Example 6: Vision (Image Analysis)

 curl -X POST 'https://apis.threatwinds.com/api/ai/v1/chat/completions' \